 C: I created the graphics for the Sojourner.
 My inspiration was the feeling when you’re lying on a forest floor and scanning everything growing and moving around you.
 This to me is one of the most peaceful feelings to be still and observe.
 I am hoping that a lot of women cruise on this board catching that same moment of peace.

-J: When you are creating, how do you get into the zone?
+J: When you create, how do you get into the zone?

 C: I get into the zone by listening to music I can bop to in my home studio.
 It’s a true joy!

-J: Tell me a bit about your relationship with Coalition Snow, and what was special about this project in particular?
+J: What is your relationship with Coalition Snow, what was special about this project for you?

 C: I have been designing snowboards for Coalition Snow for almost 10 years and loving it!
 This project was super special because I got to include mushrooms, which reminds me of the first board I designed for the 2014/15 line!
 Remember it?!

-J: What are you passionate about in this world and how does that relate to the Myth graphic you created?
+J: What are you passionate about in this world and how does that relate to the graphic you designed for coalition snow?

 C: I am passionate about plants and textiles and have a little plant dye business called Walrus Baby Textiles.
 Check it out!
 This relates to the Sojourner board because I was able to include some of my favorite wildflowers.
 I hope you all love it!